decentralized-identity/presentation-exchange/spec/spec.md

 and other cryptographic proofs are a function of a given credential format, and should be evaluated in accordance with a given credential format's standardized processing steps.
-Additional verification of credential data or subsequent validation required by a given Verifier are left to the Verifier's systems, code and business processes to define and execute.
+Additional verification of credential data or subsequent validation required by a given [[ref:Verifier]] are left to the Verifier's systems, code and business processes to define and execute.

 During validation, each Input Descriptor Object ****MUST**** refer to only a